 He also has no genitals,

 But instead of sacrificing his girlfriend to the contents of his fridge, he kills the monster and gets on with his life.

 As did the fridge

 Part three of ‘Why Hasn’t it Ended Yet?’

-In the third story, nothing of any consequence happens other that a woman discovering that her boyfriend is in fact, a robot.
+In the third story, nothing of any consequence happens other that a woman discovering that her boyfriend is not as friendly as expected, and a robot.

 I personally found it hard to connect with any of these characters because their decisions weren’t really all that relatable.
 If I found a talking car I wouldn’t listen to its relationship advice, I’d most likely seek help for my mental problems.
 And if I accidentally grew the top half of a slimy man in my fridge I’d also not take dating tips from it, although to be fair there aren’t many other options.
 And if my boyfriend was a robot, well, I guess I’d just deal with it or dump him or something.
 I wouldn’t scream and then cut to credits like she does.

-That is still a pressing question, so let’s try to answer it!
+That is still a pressing question, so let’s answer it!

 Caution: Questionable shenanigans ahead…

 I do very often, much to my shame but with also great relief, turn off horrible films if they are not entertaining enough to sustain interest.
 But, to my surprise, I made it the entire way through WTF.
 “Ah, so it’s entertaining then, and you were lying about WTF having no redeemable features!”
 I hear you cry.